ks-jyothsna/python-projects/17_Quiz-Game/README.md

 ## 🎮 Game Overview

 This game presents a series of True or False questions to the player through the console.
-For each question, the player must type "true" or "false" (case-insensitive).
+For each question, the player must type "True" or "False".

 After every answer, the game:
 - Checks if the player's response is correct